offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    | n<sub>2</sub> | a<sub>3</sub> | ¶<sub>1</sub> | b<sub>1</sub> | a<sub>1</sub> | n<sub>1</sub> | `{h}#b00 a<sub>2</sub>` |
    | n<sub>1</sub> | a<sub>2</sub> | n<sub>2</sub> | a<sub>3</sub> | ¶<sub>1</sub> | b<sub>1</sub> | `{h}#800 a<sub>1</sub>` |

-   After the cyclic rotations above, the rows in the isolated matrix become other rows from the original matrix.
+   Once rotated, the rows in the isolated matrix become other rows from the original matrix.
 Since the rows in the isolated matrix are still lexicographically sorted, they're ordered as they appear in that original matrix.

    |               |               |               |               |               |               |                         |
    |---------------|---------------|---------------|---------------|---------------|---------------|-------------------------|